3p1cPh4r40h/MusicTranscription/README.md

 How do we know which notes are relevant?

     - As previously mentioned, some instruments can be removed from consideration (such as drums).
     - We can also look at the length or frequency a note is played in a bar, louder, frequent or longer notes should have a higher weight for relevance to a chord label.
-This is because quite, infrequent and faster notes have less impact on the bar, and thus do not have as much impact on the interpretation of a chord (in general terms).
+This is because quiet, infrequent and shorter notes have less impact on the bar, and thus do not have as much impact on the interpretation of a chord (in general terms).

 How and where to determine the BPM?